Wild Pig Nuisance

 Wild Pig or Eurasian Wild Pig (Sus scrofa) is the largest native terrestrial mammal in Hong Kong: the adults weigh up to 200 kg and reach a body length up to 2 m.
 They have thick and short bristly coats of brownish grey to black colour.
 Young wild pigs are born with a coat of chocolate and cream coloured stripes along their torso.
 This pattern fades within the first six months to one year.
 Adult males have tusks for fighting.

-Wild pigs are common and widespread in Hong Kong, especially in the countryside areas in the New Territories.
+Wild pigs are common and widespread in Hong Kong, especially in the countryside areas.
 They are widely distributed in habitats like forests, grasslands and farm areas, etc. Being omnivorous, they use their nose to sniff out food including roots, bulbs, and small animals (e.g. insects or earthworms) living underground.

 In general, wild pigs are secretive and wary of human contact.
 However, if provoked or threatened they may become aggressive and may attack humans, particularly dominant males or sows with piglets.